 Examples of successful “how to” lifestyle blog posts

 - How to Look Put Together // 13 Women Share Their Secrets

 - How to See Barcelona in 3 Days

 - 13 Tips to Have the Best Trip EVER at Cedar Point

 - How to Apply Mascara

-Notice that these examples are in different lifestyle niches.
+Notice that these lifestyle blog post examples are in different niches.
 The first is style, the second and third are travel, and the fourth is beauty.
-You can really write a “how to” post for any niche!
+You can really write a “how to” post for any lifestyle niche!